awsdocs/amazon-ec2-user-guide/doc_source/dedicated-hosts-recovery.md

 + Loss of system power
 + Hardware or software issues on the physical host

+**Important**
+Dedicated Host auto recovery does not occur when the host is scheduled for retirement\.

 ### Dedicated Host auto recovery<a name="dedicated-hosts-recovery-basics-auto-recovery"></a>

 When a system power or network connectivity failure is detected on your Dedicated Host, Dedicated Host auto recovery is initiated and Amazon EC2 **automatically allocates a replacement Dedicated Host**\.
 The replacement Dedicated Host receives a new host ID, but retains the same attributes as the original Dedicated Host, including: